 a.
-All residence halls will be closed at the following hours:

-Sunday-Thursday: 12 midnight-6 a.m.
-Friday-Saturday: 1 a.m.-6 a.m.
+All residence halls will be closed at the following hours: 12 midnight-6 a.m. seven days a week.

 SECURITY PROCEDURES:

 - a.
 University Housing, Residence Halls Association, and Vice President for Student Affairs and Services personnel shall establish guidelines for security in residence halls in accordance with this policy. - b.
 Each residence hall shall establish internal security procedures consistent with the guidelines of 2.a. above, which reflect unique differences in the needs and desires of the residents of each hall, and differences in the physical design and construction of each hall.